alfrescas/drought_predictions/README.md

 ### Analysis Results

+The 7 states we analyzed are ranked below out of all 50 states with their results based on the 2015 dataset:

 #### #35.
 New Mexico
 Total withdrawals: 2,900 million gallons per day (Mgal/d)
 - Fresh water withdrawals: 2,810 Mgal/d